Fire Department Mission Statement

 Community Programs

-- Knox box / Lock Box – Used for fire department access in the event of an emergency.
+• Knox box / Lock Box – Free for Plymouth Township Residents.
+These allow the fire department access in the event of an emergency.

 All Inquiries on our programs please contact the fire department on our Non-Emergency line at 440-993-4350.